What does breast cancer feel like?

 Around 85 percent of breast cancer cases occur in women with no family history of the condition.
 Age, gender, and ethnicity are the biggest risk factors.
 For women, the risk increases with age, and white women are at a higher risk than women of other races.

 The National Cancer Institute reports that the odds of developing breast cancer increase with age.
 They state that the 10-year risk of developing breast cancer is 1 in 227 for a 30-year-old woman and 1 in 26 for a 70-year-old woman.

 The most significant increase in these odds occurs during the period between 30 and 50 years, rising from 1 in 227 to 1 in 42.

 Breast cancer can also affect men.

-The NBCF claim this difference is likely due to a lack of awareness about breast cancer in men.
+However, men often receive a diagnosis at a later stage, possibly due to the lack of awareness about breast cancer in men.

 When to see a doctor

-The most common tools used to analyze breast lumps are clinical breast exams, mammography, breast MRIs, and biopsies.
+The most common tools for analyzing breast lumps are clinical breast exams, mammography, breast MRIs, and biopsies.

 Many breast lumps are harmless or result from conditions other than cancer, but only a doctor can determine this.